MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 During the training of the model the code only uses the exposure time, not the ISO.
 When you change the ISO instead of keeping the ratio correct, the results are not good.
 So, the results of this new data set show how important it is to keep in mind that the ratio between the exposure time for the long images and the short images should be between 100 and 300.
 Only then should the ISO be changed to get a sufficiently (un)lit image.
 It also shows how difficult it is to get a good data set.
 Of course it is also possible that the problem lies somewhere else, but the results from these experiments seem to point in this direction.

 ### Making of Dataset C2 <a name="making-of-dataset-c2"><\a>
-TODO: WRITE ABOUT CANON EOS 100D
+TODO WRITE ABOUT CANON EOS 100D

 ### Making of Dataset P1 <a name="making-of-dataset-p1"><\a>
 TODO WRITE ABOUT ONEPLUS NORD 2